hujack891/MRAG/data/doc_cleaned/Poison_Chiefs.md

 ![Foothills Walkthrough \(129\).png](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/5/5a/Foothills_Walkthrough_%28129%29.png)

-.
 From the area where you fought Jiao-Loong of Waves, ascend and look to the left.
 You should be able to see another body of water here, on a higher part of the cliff.

 ![Foothills Walkthrough \(133\).png](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/8/86/Foothills_Walkthrough_%28133%29.png)

 On the opposite side of the water, there's a clearing, with what appears to be a big rock sitting by the edge of it.
 This is actually one of the Poison Chiefs in the area, so fly over to it to tackle your next miniboss.

-Poison Chief 1

 ## How to Find Poison Chief 2